 Last Updated on

-Conditioners can make or break your curly hair just as much as shampoo.
+Conditioners can make or break your curly hair.
 But it’s important to choose a conditioner that suits your hair type.
 The best conditioners for curly hair will lock in moisture to keep your hair sleek and shiny.
 They eliminate tangles without weighing down your curls.
 And they support the health of your scalp, too.